Sinchiguano/Ms-Thesis-CVUT/README.md

  * Cython <= 0.25.2
  * [YuMi Python Interface](https://github.com/BerkeleyAutomation/yumipy)

+### Step-by-Step Calibration

+A typical use case consists of the following steps (here using ROS kinetic):

+* Interface the robot with a terminal computer by executing the following launch file: roslaunch yumipy yumi_arms.launch
+* Execute publishingTF.py in order to command the robot movement.
+* Execute the following python file: camera_robotCAL_real.py or camera_robotCAL_astra.py, depend on the camera to be calibrated, with this module a transform from the calibration target to the camera starts publishing into the ROS network
+* And execute the listeningTF.py in order to retrieve the transformation of the camera relative to the robot frame.
+* If you wish, run Rviz in order to see the tf tree.

 ## Citation
 Please cite the work in your publications if it helps your research: